Mediawiki-wysiwyg/WYSIWYG-CKeditor/WYSIWYG/ckeditor_source/_ReadMe-ckeditor_source.txt

    NOTE!
 Source files of CKeditor have not been configured to use resourceloader of MediaWiki.
          To succesfully load source files of CKeditor, debug mode of resourceloader should be used too.
          Use value "true" with variables above only with source files of CKeditor, do not use them in production.

-   This solution has been verified to work with MW1.26.
-Please give feedback in case this works with other versions too.
+   This solution has been verified to work with MW 1.26 - 1.28.
+   Proper solution would require all javascripts of source files to be loaded by resource loader.

 7. For compile purposes
+   ckeditor_source\dev\builder\build-config.js
-   ckeditor_source\dev\builder\build-config.js #Set: "skin: 'kama'" and list all included plugins.
+    -set: "skin: 'kama'"
+    -list all included plugins (=plugins which are not loaded by config.js as external)

 ---------------------------------------------------------------------------------